 Coillte allows permissive access to all of its lands for walking, except those areas closed from time to time for operational purposes.
 Cycling is allowed on trails and in areas specifically designated for cycling.
-All other recreational activities are managed under a licencing process to ensure the health and safety of all of our visitors and forest users.
-These activities can be undertaken by groups or individuals for both recreational purposes and as a commercial activity.
+And all other recreational activities are managed under a licencing process.
+These activities can be undertaken groups or individuals for both recreational purposes and as a commercial activity.
 Examples of such activities are mountain-bike events, shooting, pony trekking, off-road driving, orienteering and others as requested.
 Fees may be applied to licenced events and activities.

 The position in regard to these activities is that permission is given under written licence from Coillte.
 The licence is the formal permission allowing the activity to take place on Coillte lands.
 It contains a number of conditions and requirements for insurance cover and some of these conditions are specific to the activity and the particular location.
 Responsibility for issuing the licence, management, processing and safekeeping, rests with the manager at each location.
 A fee based on the activity is charged for each licence.
-All the information is available at this location Coillte Recreation Permits
+All the information is available on our website.